Homemade Baby Food Recipes

 When can I introduce oats to my baby?

-Oats are one of the least allergenic foods, so - whilst it should not be forgotten that ANY food has the potential to cause an allergic reaction - oats are among the safest to introduce to your baby as a first food.
+Whilst it’s important to remember that ANY food has the potential to cause an allergic reaction, oats are among the safest to introduce to your baby as a first food.

-Due to their high fibre content, they do not cause constipation in the way that rice cereal often does (read more here about The Best First Food For Baby and why rice cereal may not be the most suitable choice for your little one).
+Read more here about The Best First Food For Baby and why rice cereal may not be the most suitable choice for your little one).

 Of course, you should always discuss the introduction of any new foods with your child's doctor - particularly if you plan to include them before your baby is 6 months old.